Vinz2008/C./README.md

 - [ ] Extend preprocessor functionalities (default vars, operators, else, etc)
 - [x] Add a flag to only preprocess (-E ?)
 - [ ] Create website for the programming language (use cssg ? svelte ?)
+- [ ] Replace LogError with assert in verification that are garanteed to be true unless there is a bug in the compiler
+- [ ] Replace the globals variables by contexts (lexer context, compiler context that are global or passed to functions)

 ## Benchmarks compared to other languages